kimava/kimava/content/The-Users-We-Never-Expected/index.md

 This data-driven approach didn’t just help us define our target audience — it also directly influenced our product design.
 With a clearer understanding of user behaviour, we adjusted the UI/UX to better serve our actual audience.
 And as a bonus, we introduced a new feature: “Recommended Treatments for Parents.”<br/>

-This experience reinforced a key lesson: **Data is powerful, but pairing it with user interviews can reveal insights that truly shape a product.**
+This experience reinforced a key lesson: **Again, don't assume!
+The most valuable insights emerge when data challenges assumptions and real user behaviour guides decisions.**